Richard Grainger -

 Richards latest theatre project is 'STORMBOUND' telling the dramatic story of the "Rohilla" Disaster in Whitby in November 1914.
 Written to commemorate the disaster and performed in Whitby to a capacity crowd one hundred years to the day on November 1st 2014.

-The current project 'Flithers & Swill" focusing on the unique dialect of the Yorkshire Coast village of Staithes is nearing completion.
+The project titled 'Flithers & Swill" , so far unfinished, focuses on the unique dialect of the Yorkshire Coast village of Staithes..

 Richards new 'studio' album titled 'Hard Road To Prospect Hill' was released at the end of 2015.
 It has been well received and you can read some of the reviews on the website.